willfaught/paige/README.md

 The parameter object is accessed in site parameters as `[params.paige]`, and in page parameters as `[paige]`.

-The assigned values shown are the default values unless otherwise specified.

 Parameters specific to pages:

 ```toml
 id = "" # ID used in feeds.
 Defaults to the relative permalink.
 link = "" # URL for an anchor around the title.
 Example: "https://youtu.be/dQw4w9WgXcQ".
 ```

-The assigned values shown are the default values unless otherwise specified.

 Parameters specific to terms of the authors taxonomy: